ArthurPieri/arthurpieri.github.io/content/98% economy on Data lake.md

 ---
-title: "98% Economy on Data Lake"
+title: 98% Economy on Data Lake
-author: "Arthur Pieri"
+author: Arthur Pieri
 tags:
   - data-engineering
   - data
-images:
+keywords:
+  - datawarehouse
+  - data engineering
 ---
-#data-engineering
 ## The beginning

 One day I was looking at some of the KPIs from our Data lake, we use a pretty "standard" stack with: